 Convertible mountain bike helmets offer versatility on the trail with the protection of a full-face helmet and the ventilation of an open-face lid in one package – you’re essentially getting two great helmets for the price of one.

-As with anything that’s designed to be two things in one, there’s always going to be some degree of compromise.
-Generally speaking, convertible enduro helmets tend to be a little heavier in open-face guise than a regular trail lid because they need extra structural elements to ensure they can safely be turned into a full-face helmet.
+As with anything designed to be two things in one, there’s always going to be a degree of compromise.
+Convertible enduro helmets tend to be a little heavier in open-face guise than a regular trail lid because they need extra structural elements to ensure they can be turned safely into a full-face helmet.